Web Content Accessibility Guidelines (WCAG) 2.0 Level Double-A standards influence

 - Tables for tabular data with data table captions and summaries used where appropriate

-- Content for which color alone is not the sole method for conveying content to distinguish
+- Content for which color alone is not the sole method for conveying information or

-- Color contrast ratio is at least 4.5:1
+- Color contrast ratio of at least 4.5:1

-- All page functionality is available using a keyboard
+- All page functionality available using a keyboard

 - Dynamic content with the ability to be paused or stopped